mbuczko/cerber-oauth2-provider/README.md

 To keep maximal flexibility, each store can use different store implementation.
 It's definitely recommended to use ```in-memory``` stores for development process and persistent ones for production.
 Typical configuration might use ```sql``` for users and clients and ```redis``` for sessions / tokens / authcodes.

-Now, when speaking of configuration...
+When speaking of configuration...

 ## Configuration

 Cerber uses glorious [mount](https://github.com/tolitius/mount) to set up everything it needs to operate.
-Instead of creating stores by hand it's pretty enough to adjust simple edn-based configuration file specific for each environment (local / test / prod):
+Instead of creating stores by hand it's pretty enough to adjust edn-based configuration file specific for each environment (local / test / prod):

 ``` clojure